Quetiapine, 25 mg 60 pcs

 Overdose

-A lethal outcome has been reported with 13.6 g of quetiapine in a patient participating in a clinical trial and a lethal outcome after ingestion of 6 g of quetiapine in a post-marketing study of the drug.
-At the same time, a case of quetiapine administered in a dose greater than 30 g without lethal outcome has been described.
-There have been reports of extremely rare cases of quetiapine overdose resulting in prolonged QTc interval, death or coma.
+A death was reported with 13.6 g of quetiapine in a patient participating in a clinical trial, and a death was reported with 6 g of quetiapine in a post-marketing study.
+At the same time, a case of taking quetiapine in a dose exceeding 30 g without death has been described.
+There are reports of extremely rare cases of quetiapine overdose, leading to an increase in the QTc interval, death or coma.

-In patients with a history of severe cardiovascular disease, the risk of side effects may increase with overdose.
+In patients with a history of severe cardiovascular disease, the risk of side effects from overdose may increase.

-The symptoms noted in overdose were mostly the result of an increase in the known pharmacological effects of the drug, such as drowsiness and sedation, tachycardia, decreased blood pressure, and anticholinergic effects.
+Symptoms noted in overdose were mainly due to an increase in the known pharmacological effects of the drug, such as drowsiness and sedation, tachycardia, decreased blood pressure and anticholinergic effects.

 ---|---|